noamLeiv13/DataDevInterviewKit/README.md

 # How to Create a CV
-Use a template to create your CV, a good option is [CV Designer](https://cvdesignr.com/en).
+Use a template to create your CV, this will allow you to focus primarily on the content rather than the design.
+A good option is [CV Designer](https://cvdesignr.com/en).
 Your CV should include the following sections
 - **Summary**: Write two sentences outlining your professional background, areas of expertise, and what you're seeking in your next opportunity.
 - **Education**: List relevant degrees, certifications, or courses that highlight your technical expertise.